Einhorn Center for Community Engagement

 We strive to be a model for an inclusive and team-based culture that leverages individual strengths and values the people who do the work.

-We stand with those working to dismantle white supremacy and those pursuing racial justice — at Cornell, in Tompkins County and across the country.
-We believe that community-engaged learning can address ongoing violence against and systematic oppression of Black, Indigenous and People of Color, to bring about positive systemic change and break down racist barriers around the world.
+We stand with those working to dismantle white supremacy, antisemitism and Islamophobia and those pursuing racial justice — at Cornell, in Tompkins County and across the country.
+We believe that community-engaged learning can help to prevent antisemitism, Islamophobia and the ongoing violence against and systematic oppression of Black, Indigenous and People of Color, and bring about positive systemic change and break down racist barriers around the world.

 As a center, we embrace the responsibility to live out our values and engage in critical reflection, honest dialogue and meaningful action.
 Through our programs, we support faculty, staff, students, alumni and community partners in their efforts to move towards antiracism and increase the opportunities for anti-racist community-engaged learning.
 And we prioritize funding for projects that directly benefit marginalized communities.